 - Camera (Memory card, chargers, and extra batteries)

 Doing treks in Himalayas of Nepal is the distinct culture and environment.
 Trekkers need to consider on following do’s and don’ts.

-Do smile and greet the local people with saying “Namaste” and “Tashidelek” to show respect.
+- Do smile and greet the local people by saying “Namaste” and “Tashidelek” to show respect.

-Do walk in a group or keep a distance that you could see your front and behind fellow.
+- Do walk in a group or keep a distance that you could see your front and behind fellow.

-Do consult with your trekking guide before trying anything new during the trek.
+- Do consult with your trekking guide before trying anything new during the trek.

-Do ask question to the guide for the next day trekking necessity, so that you could pack in your small backpack because rest baggage will carry by porter and will get only in the evening.
+- Do ask a question to the guide for the next day trekking necessity, so that you could pack in your small backpack because rest baggage will carry by a porter and will get only in the evening.

-Do give donation to the monastery in the trekking area where they don’t collect tickets from the visitors but there is a donation box.
+- Do give a donation to the monastery in the trekking area where they don’t collect tickets from the visitors but there is a donation box.

-Do inform your trekking guide if you are not comfortable with your health while approaching higher altitude.
+- Do inform your trekking guide if you are not comfortable with your health while approaching higher altitude.

 Note regarding itineraries.

-Although, we generally adhere to the schedule, the itinerary is subject to change for numerous reasons beyond our control, including weather and terrain conditions, suitable campsite availability, and the group's general fitness level.
+Although we generally adhere to the schedule, the itinerary is subject to change for numerous reasons beyond our control, including weather and terrain conditions, suitable campsite availability, and the group's general fitness level.
 It is important to understand that our trek is logistically complex and it is not unusual that adjustments be made.
 Our guide will orient you each evening to the following day's plan; their good judgment is the key to the long history of successful treks that Himalayan Wander Walkers has led till now.
 Please remember that our ability to make adjustments as needed helps to ensure that your trek is successful.